 By revelation there was made known to me the mystery, as I wrote before in brief.
 By referring to this, when you read you can understand my insight into the mystery of Christ, which in other generations was not made known to the sons of men, as it has now been revealed to His holy apostles and prophets in the Spirit; to be specific, that the Gentiles are fellow heirs and fellow members of the body, and fellow partakers of the promise in Christ Jesus through the gospel, of which I was made a minister, according to the gift of God’s grace which was given to me according to the working of His power.
 (Ephesians 3:3-7)

-2. The promises were made to Abraham and his seed, and the seed of Abraham is not his fleshly descendants, but those who walk in the footsteps of his faith
+2. The promises were made to Abraham and his seed, and the seed of Abraham is not his descendants by flesh, but those who walk in the footsteps of his faith

 In Galatians 3:16 Paul writes,